Strategic voting: United Kingdom

 In the 1997 UK general election, Democratic Left helped Bruce Kent set up GROT (Get Rid Of Them) a strategic voter campaign whose aim was to help prevent the Conservative Party from gaining a 5th term in office.
 This coalition was drawn from individuals in all the main opposition parties, and many who were not aligned with any party.
 While it is hard to prove that GROT swung the election itself, it did attract significant media attention and brought strategic voting into the mainstream for the first time in UK politics.
 In 2001, the Democratic Left's successor organisation, the New Politics Network, organised a similar campaign.
 Since then strategic voting has become a consideration in British politics as is reflected in by-elections and by the growth in sites such as tacticalvote.co.uk, who encourage strategic voting as a way of defusing the two party system and empowering the individual voter.
-For the 2015 UK general election, voteswap.org helped prevent the Conservative Party staying in government by encouraging Green Party supporters to tactically vote for the Labour Party in listed marginal seats.
+For the 2015 UK general election, voteswap.org attempted to prevent the Conservative Party staying in government by encouraging Green Party supporters to tactically vote for the Labour Party in listed marginal seats.
 In 2017 swapmyvote.uk was formed to help supporters of all parties swap their votes with people in other constituencies.

 In the 2006 local elections in London, strategic voting was promoted by sites such as London Strategic Voter in a response to national and international issues.

 In Northern Ireland, it is believed that (predominantly Protestant) Unionist voters in Nationalist strongholds have voted for the Social Democratic and Labour Party (SDLP) to prevent Sinn Féin from capturing such seats.
 This conclusion was reached by comparing results to the demographics of constituencies and polling districts.

 In the 2017 general election, it is estimated that 6.5 million people (more than 20% of voters) voted tactically either as a way of preventing a "hard Brexit" or preventing another Conservative government led by the Tactical2017 campaign.
 Many Green Party candidates withdrew from the race in order to help the Labour Party secure closely fought seats against the Conservatives.
 This ultimately led to the Conservatives losing seats in the election even though they increased their overall vote share.